garygriswold/Bible.js/README.md

 Publisher - This project prepares copies of the Bible for publication.
 It takes as input a USX package from the Digital Bible Library and produces a SQLite database of the content, concordance, and table of contents in the form needed by the App.

+Validation - This directory contains a number of scripts that test the correctness of the Bible database as produced by Publisher.

 BibleAppNW - This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
 This is where the original development is being done, because of the ease of development in this environment.

 YourBible - This is a mobile Cordova version of the App.
 This version of the App runs on mobile devices.
 It currently runs well on Android and iOS.